tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LessonPlan.md

   * Control the size of the circles by setting the size to equal Number of Housing Units Sold.

-  * Color code the plot by County.
+  * Colour code the plot by County.

   ```python
   # Create scatter plot comparing average sale price and cost of living index